This post may contain affiliate links. For more information, read my disclosure policy.

 If you’ve ever wondered how to make canned beans taste better then this is the solution!
 There are so many ways you can vary them as well.
 As written, the recipe is super simple and a bit plain, just using garlic and beans.
 You can dress them up using spices or salsa to make your favorite easy refried beans.

-• Plain they’re fantastic, but you can add salsa or hot sauce to the finished beans for some kick.
+• You can add hot sauce or salsa to the finished beans for extra flavor.

 refried beans in blue bowl